tbwrigh/twright.tech/content/posts/hello-world/index.md

 So if you didn't already guess, I intend to write about interesting computer science topics.
 While code will be a primary focus when talking Computer Science, I also intend to talk about my time in college, hackathons, conferences, and my career.
 Similarly, I also plan on writing about math topics I find interesting.
 Particularly, I will likely write about Statistics, Probability, Linear Algebra and Computational Methods.

-This first post is probably a pretty boring read, so let me spice it up with a random typescript factoid before continuing to talk about my vision for this blog.
+This first post is probably a pretty boring read, so let me spice it up with a random TypeScript factoid before continuing to talk about my vision for this blog.

 > Did you know you can make templated strings as a type.
 For example, suppose you want to make a type representing a hashtag string, you could do:
 > ```ts